pivotal-cf/docs-pks/helm.hbs.md

 ---
 title: Using Helm with Tanzu Kubernetes Grid Integrated Edition
-owner: TKGI

 ---

 This topic describes how to install the Helm package manager and use Helm with VMware Tanzu Kubernetes Grid Integrated Edition (TKGI) and TKGI-provisioned Kubernetes clusters.

 ## <a id='overview'></a> Overview

 Helm is a package manager you can use to deploy TKGI components, such as Wavefront, and your TKGI Kubernetes apps.

 You can use Helm to install software to Kubernetes clusters deployed by TKGI.

 Helm includes the following components: